 VAT or value added tax has recently been subsumed by the Goods and Services Tax, also known as GST.
 Earlier VAT was paid by the original producer when the said goods or services reached the end consumer!

 Taxation is the process of an authority levying tax on various goods, services and transactions.
 Taxation is one of the foremost powers held by the government, at the state as well as central level.

-Value Added Tax or VAT
+VAT or Value Added Tax